lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/connect-wifi.rst

 wpa_cli (shell)
 ****************

-Swap out "mywifi" and "mypassword" with your network SSID and password, respectively.
+Swap out "68:ff:7b:03:0a:8a" and "mypassword" with your network SSID and password, respectively.

 .. code-block:: shell-session